go-web-framework/tmplcheck/README.md

 ## Example

-`tmplcheck` would output the following for the files below:
+`tmplcheck` outputs the following for the files below:

 ```
+root.html
 5:13: uses "Title", but hello.go:29: set.Execute is missing "Title"
 8:14: uses "X", but hello.go:29: set.Execute is missing "X"
 8:17: uses "Y", but hello.go:29: set.Execute is missing "Y"